-Olaf Breuning (1970, Schaffhausen).
+Olaf Breuning (1970, Schaffhausen, Switzerland).
 Lives and works in New York.

 After studying photography at Zuercher Hochschule der Kuenste (Zürich), Olaf Breuning stated working in multiple media.
 Artist creates videos, sculptures, drawings, and installations that investigate kitsch, appropriation, cliché and popular culture, and hint at a collective visual iconography.